morlikowski/relation-extraction/2_approaches.md

 # Approaches

 Relation extraction is commonly conceptualized as a classification problem: Depending on feature values, a given pair of entities is assigned to one of a fixed set of labels, such as "located-in" or "works-at".
 Likewise, entity recognition is understood as a classification task which entails tagging possible entity mentions with a label indicating the type of entity that they refer to.
-Similarly, in anaphora resolution pairs of mentions are to be labeled as as coreferent or not.
+Similarly, in anaphora resolution pairs of mentions are to be labeled as coreferent or not.

 For both pipeline and joint models I will present where the authors take this general approach, giving an overview of their core ideas and relevances to highlight how they relate the subtasks of relation extraction.

 <!-- relations vs relation instances (section 3) -->

-## Pipeline
+## Pipeline model

 Mintz et al. (2009) present a pipeline approach to relation extraction which is built on the concept of *distant supervision*.
 In contrast to regular supervised classification, which uses labeled text data to train a classifier, distant supervision does not directly train on prelabeled text.
 Instead a knowledge base is used to identify entities, whose relation is known, in unlabeled text.
-These relation instances are then taken to train a classification model which assigns entity pairs to relation labels.
+These likely relation instances are then taken to train a classification model.
 Mintz et al. (2009) use the Freebase knowledge base (now acquired and integrated into other services, cf. Google 2014), which unifies structured semantic data from multiple sources, e.g. Wikipedia and MusicBrainz (music database).
 The authors claim that this has the advantage of being able to use more data and instances, as they do not have to be labeled manually, also allowing the system to be easily trained for different domains.
 Additionally, as relation names come from an existing knowledge base, they tend to be more canonical than ad-hoc defined ones.

 ### Principle design and classification model